wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

    - Any file containing both "ARCHIVE_FORMAT_VERSION" AND "INSTRUCTIONS_FOR_AI"
    - Files named "AIConversationArchivingSystem.md" or similar variants
    - Files containing "Part 1: Archiving Instructions for AI"
-   - This is the instruction file for creating archives - it should not appear in the archive itself
+   - **CRITICAL**: This file should NOT appear in the archive AT ALL - no placeholder, no mention, completely omitted from the Attachments section
+   - Do NOT create a "This file was excluded" placeholder - simply do not include it

 2. **Other System Prompts:**
    - Files labeled as "pasted" that are never mentioned or discussed in the conversation